With a new TV and broadcast deal with ESPN until 2028, NHL betting is set to become an even bigger part of the US sports betting landscape.

 Today’s NHL Odds: Moneylines, Puck Line, Totals

 See below for today’s best NHL odds.
-Use the drop-down menu to change your odds boards between moneyline, puck line and totals.
-See our futures odds page for more NHL betting lines including Stanley Cup odds and Hart Trophy odds, among others.
+Use the drop-down menu to change your odds boards between moneyline, puck line, and totals.
+Click on any odds to claim your bonus and get started.
+Check tonight’s Washington Capitals odds here.

 How NHL betting works

 Betting on the NHL falls into three main categories:

 Pregame betting is, as you might expect, placing bets on a game before it starts.
 Sportsbooks release odds for all upcoming NHL games, usually a day or two in advance, and you can bet on the moneyline, puck line, or bet on the over/under, for starters.